liquidnya/hytale-server-flake/README.md

 portions of the activation script are derived from [home-manager](https://github.com/nix-community/home-manager).
 All 3 relevant MIT licenses of this project can be found in [LICENSE.md](./LICENSE.md).

+Note that the nix source code in this project is MIT licensed, but packages within this project can have different licenses (including unfree ones).
+See the `meta.license` property of packages.